Department of Counselor Education

 • School Counseling Certificate

-The Educator to School Certificate Program is offered for educators who have a Master’s degree and are interested in acquiring the necessary knowledge and skills to work as a school counselor in K-12 settings in Wisconsin.
+Finally, the department offers an innovative program for individuals who have a Master’s degree and are interested in acquiring the necessary knowledge and skills to work as a school counselor in K-12 settings in Wisconsin.
+This certificate is:

 For more information on the Counseling program please visit http://www.uww.edu/coeps/departments/counselored/.
 At this site, you can access information regarding the program, faculty, emphases, courses and the admission process.
 The Counseling Department holds information sessions throughout the year.